Deepest Voting: a new way of electing: Properties of deepest voting family

-In the following, we focus on the family of {\em weighted $L^p$ depths}.
-This choice is motivated by the fact that some classical social decision functions are members of this family.
-We suppose that $\omega: \mathbb{R} \rightarrow \mathbb{R}$, $x \mapsto w(x)= x^p$ for a given $p>1$.
+In the following, we focus on the family of $L^p$ depths.
+This choice is stimulated by the fact that usual social decision functions are members of this family.
 We assume that we dispose of a set of $n$ points $\Phi(.,1),\hdots, \Phi(.,n)$ in $\mathbb{R}^d$.
-As described above, the weighted $L^p$ depth \cite{Zuo2004} of a point $x$, $wL^p D(x,\Phi_n)$, is defined by \eqref{eqn:wLp} and \eqref{eqn:wLinf}.
-The \emph{$wL^p$ deepest voting} is the function taking in argument the grading matrix $\Phi$ and returning the coordinates of the point maximizing the weighted $L^p$ depth function applied to $\Phi$.
+As described above, the $L^p$ depth \citep{Zuo2004} of a point $x$, $L^p D(x,\Phi)$, is defined by \eqref{eqn:wLp} and \eqref{eqn:wLinf}.
+The {$L^p$ deepest voting} takes the grading matrix $\Phi$ as argument and returns the coordinates of the point maximizing the $L^p$ depth function applied to $\Phi$.